Woodmont station: History

 Woodmont station was an early closure on the Newtown line, with trains bypassing the stop by the late 1960s.
 All traces of the former Woodmont station were removed by the 1970s.
 The Newtown line itself became a part of SEPTA's Fox Chase Rapid Transit Line, which ceased operation on January 14, 1983, due to failing diesel train equipment.
+Surviving trackage has been removed and replaced with a rail-trail.